Bartender

 A budget-friendly paid alternative (~$4) that sits between Ice and Bartender.
 It offers some accessibility features and basic hiding but lacks the polished UI and deep ecosystem integration of Bartender 6.
 It is often chosen by users who want a one-time cheap purchase without the subscription model of Setapp.

 Bartender 6 follows a paid license model.
-A single-user lifetime license costs **$22.00 USD**.
-There is a 50% discount for upgrading from Bartender 5.
+A single-user lifetime license costs **$25.00 USD**.
+Upgrade discounts are available for existing Bartender 5 license holders (free if purchased in 2025, otherwise discounted).
 A free 4-week trial is available.
-Alternatively, it is included in the **Setapp** subscription ($9.99/mo), which unlocks the Pro features automatically.
+Alternatively, it is included in the **Setapp** subscription ($9.99/mo).

 The Bartender community is vast but fragmented.
 Since the 2024 acquisition, official support is handled via the Applause Group's ticketing system, which is generally responsive.
 However, the most active discussion happens on r/MacApps and the 'Talk' section of Mac Power Users.
 Documentation is decent but often trails behind the rapid macOS beta cycle.
 While there is no official Discord, the user base is large enough that most configuration questions have been answered on Reddit or Apple StackExchange.
 The move to a corporate owner has reduced direct developer interaction compared to the Ben Surtees era.